Introduction

 }

-Overloading the Binary operators
+Overloading the Binary Operators

-binary operator + for our Rational class.
+for our Rational

 public static Rational operator +(Rational rational1, Rational rational2)